srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 Open5GS EPC
 ---------------------

-The EPC from Open5gs is used here as srsEPC does not yet support S1 Handover.
-This is another open source core network solution and is inter-operable with srsLTE.
-The software can be installed from packages if using Ubuntu, shown via the `open5GS docs <https://open5gs.org/open5gs/docs/guide/01-quickstart/>`_.
-The EPC, and the rest of the Open5GS applications, run out of the box and only require a small amount of modification to use with srsLTE.
+The Open5GS EPC is an open source core network solution which is inter-operable with srsLTE.
+The software can be installed from packages if using Ubuntu, as shown via the `open5GS docs <https://open5gs.org/open5gs/docs/guide/01-quickstart/>`_.
+The EPC, and the rest of the Open5GS applications, run out of the box and only require minor configuration for use with srsLTE.

 EPC Set-Up
 ------------------

-The EPC requires little modification to make it inter-operable with srsLTE.
+The EPC needs to be configured for use with srsLTE.
 The only changes required are to the MME configuration and adding the UE to the user database.

 **MME Config:**

 In the file mme.yaml, the TAC must be changed to 7, this is the standard configuration for srsLTE.
-You could also leave these settings as is and re-configure the srsLTE elements, but the approach outlined here leads to less possibility for misconfiguration of the network.
+You could also leave these settings as they are and configure the srsLTE elements instead.

 The following shows the MME configuration used::